mapattacker/datascience/supervised.rst

 |
 Regression
 ----------
+When response is a numerical value.

 OLS Regression
 ***************************************
 Ordinary Least Squares Regression or OLS Regression is the most basic form and fundamental of regression.
 Best fit line ``ŷ = a + bx`` is drawn based on the ordinary least squares method. i.e., least total area of squares (sum of squares) with length from each x,y point to regresson line.

-OLS can be conducted using statsmodel package...
+OLS can be conducted using statsmodel package.

 .. code:: python